The Ultimate Survival Bugout Bag

 Finally, each bag contains a military grade liquid filled lensatic map compass for easily locating positions both on a map and in the field.
 Because two is one and one is none, especially with sensitive items, the included paracord survival bracelet has a backup compass attached.
 The 550 cord survival bracelet also has a built in backup fire starter, knife, and whistle.

 We reserve the right to change any of these items in this bag at any time.
-If we change an item it will be for a similar item of equal or higher quality and this option allows us to maintain a fluid supply chain.
+If we change an item it will be for a similar item of equal or higher value and this option allows us to maintain a fluid supply chain.
 Thanks for understanding.
 All sales are final.